Eyal Ofer

 Eyal Ofer (אייל עופר; born 2 June 1950) is an Israeli billionaire, philanthropist and art collector, based in Monaco.
-Born in Israel, he is involved in real estate, energy, technology and product shipment.
+Born in Israel, he is involved in real estate, energy, technology and shipping.
 Ofer is the chairman of Ofer Global, Zodiac Group and Global Holdings.
+As of March 2026, his net worth is estimated by Forbes at US$33.6 billion.

-Early life and education
+Early life

 Ofer was born in 1950 in Haifa, Israel.
 His father, Sammy Ofer, was a Romanian-born Israeli shipping magnate and once Israel's richest man.
 Ofer graduated from Atlantic College, an international boarding school affiliated with the United World Colleges, based in St Donat's Castle, Wales.
 In his teenage years, he spent summers working on one of his family's ships, loading cargo, scraping the boats' sides and repainting them, as well as traveling to international ports.

 He served as an intelligence officer in the Israeli Air Force from 1967 to 1973.
 He then studied Maritime Law at the University of London.

 Career

 Ofer's business interests are separate from those of his brother, Idan Ofer, operating independently, and are concentrated in shipping, cruise lines and global real estate within the Ofer Global group, a Monaco-based private company focused on shipping, real estate, oil and gas, banking and investments in Europe, North America, the Near East and Asia.

 In 2014, he received an honorary lifetime membership of the Baltic Exchange in London in recognition of his contribution to shipping in the UK and global maritime trade.
 Other recipients of this award have included the Duke of Edinburgh, Winston Churchill, and Maersk Mc-Kinney.

 He is "one of the most influential shipowners in the industry”, according to Lloyd’s List, ranking among its 100 most influential people, since 2013, including as tenth in 2016, and seventh in 2014, 2021, and 2022.

 He has spoken at industry events, including at the Milken Institute Global Conference in 2012, 2013 and 2015.
 Ofer also regularly attends the World Economic Forum’s annual meeting in Davos.

 In 2018, Ofer joined the Advisory Board of the Bloomberg New Economy Forum.
-The board is made up of a group of leaders in their fields from business, government, education and philanthropy.

 In November 2024, Bloomberg Billionaires Index reported his net worth to be US$26.5 billion.